"Rivers of Light and Shadow: An Introduction to Notan

 Success indicators: The composition feels balanced with neither black nor white dominating; shapes create visual rhythm and flow.

-Objective: Simplify complex scenes into black and white shapes.
-Learn to see beyond details and recognize the core structure of a composition.
+Objective: Create scenes from black, brown, and white shapes to learn to build the core structure of a composition.

 Time: 45-60 minutes